ShellShoccar-jpn/csp_en/2/21_notes.md

 ---

-* The sed command on these OSes is extended and has ERE mode, which is turned on by the "-r" option.
+* The sed command on these OSes is extended and has ERE mode, which is turned on with the "-r" option.